nerobot/canbus_controller/README.md

 ## Commands

--1          no command (used as default, incase nothing has been specified) 0           switch pin
+no command (used as default, incase nothing has been specified) switch pin
             2-3     switch device id
             4       pin to switch
             5       on / off (1 = on, 0 = off)
+temperature reading
+    2   msb
+    3   lsb

 ## History